How to Improve the Quality of Your Sleep

 A dark room promotes the production of melatonin and creates an optimal sleeping environment.
 Using light-blocking or blackout curtains can help.
 If you are on holiday and this is not possible, use a sleep mask.

 If you have trouble turning off your computer or are used to scrolling through social media until you fall asleep, consider using an app and website blocker like 1Focus.
 With 1Focus, you can create a schedule to block all apps and websites at night.
-This can help you establish a consistent schedule for going to bed and waking up, which can help regulate your body’s internal clock.
+This can help you establish a consistent routine for going to bed and waking up, which helps regulate your body’s internal clock.

 What to Do When You Cannot Sleep